-Associate Conductor, Southwest Engagement Choir
+Associate Conductor, Engagement Choirs

 Gloria Day received her Bachelor’s and Master’s degree in Music Education from the University of Arizona and has two levels of Orff Certification.
 She served as president of the state music education association board, adjudicated for regional festivals and was guest conductor for Elementary All-State choir.
 Ms. Day received many awards including Arizona Music Educator of the Year in 2003.
 After retiring from the Marana School District where she taught general music, band and choir for 30 years, Ms. Day continues her musical career through many community groups.
 She directs the children’s choir at Northminster Presbyterian Church, sings in the adult choir and has been a member of the Tucson Symphony Chorus for over 10 years.
 Ms. Day also plays flute in Sonora Winds, a community wind ensemble.
 Currently, she is directing the Southwest Engagement Choir for the Tucson Girls Chorus Outreach program.